Francesco Del Balso: Rizzuto family and gambling

 Del Balso's wife owned a luxury villa in Acapulco that cost $352,000 that had been paid for entirely in cash.
 Del Balso sat on the board of directors of the Intermarché Bellerose grocery chain and listed his investment in the Intermarché Lagoria grocery store chain as his source of income when he filed his taxes.
-In February 2006, Intermarché Bellerose provide Del Balso with a record of employment and fake pay stubs to prove that he had been working for the company over the several years.
+In February 2006, Intermarché Bellerose provided Del Balso with a record of employment and fake pay stubs to prove that he had been working for the company over the several years.

 In November 2004, Frank Faustini, a former Air Canada baggage handler and a gambling addict had run up a debt of $823,000 via Del Balso's gambling website.
 On December 8, 2004, Del Balso was recorded as telling one of his subordinates to inform Faustini that he was to get a "serious beating" if he did not pay off his debts.
-On December 15, 2004, the police camera at the Bar Laennec recorded Del Balso, Giordano and another mobster Mike Lapolla beat Faustini.
+On December 15, 2004, the police camera at the Bar Laennec recorded Del Balso, Giordano and another mobster Mike Lapolla beating Faustini.
 Faustini was also in debt to Richard Griffin of the West End Gang concerning a shipment of 1,300 kilos of cocaine from Venezuela that had landed in Newark, New Jersey and later seized in Boucherville.
 There was a lengthy dispute between Griffin and Del Balso about whom Faustini was to pay first.
 On June 27, 2006, Faustini paid Griffin $350,000 that he had withdrawn from his bank account in the Bahamas.
 On July 12, 2006, Griffin was murdered outside of his house, being shot down with an AK-47 assault rifle.
 Del Balso was the prime suspect in Griffin's murder, but was not charged.

 On November 25, 2005, Del Balso was hired by Intermarché Lagoria grocery store chain owner Cosimo Chimienti, to recover the $300,000 that he had invested with John Xanthoudakis, the CEO of Norshield Financial Group, who had stolen the money.
 The same day, Del Balso, Giordano and one of their thugs, Carlos Narvaez Orellana, went to see Xanthoudakis at his office.
 Orellana beat up Xanthoudaiks while Del Balso and Giordano watched on.
 On March 8, 2006, Del Balso was charged with assault after Xanthoudakis made a complaint to the police.
 The charges were later dropped when in response to death threats, Xanthoudakis stated he was not willing to testify against Del Balso in court.
 At a meeting at the Consenza Social Club, Del Balso was criticized by Nicolo Rizzuto and Paolo Renda for not ensuring that Xanthoudakis paid up sooner.